splunk/step/scrimmages/firefire/README.md

 backfill so that we have some data to work with right away, so let's add a field to specify how far back to pull data from.

-In Splunk we define modular inputs in a file named `README/inputs.conf.spec`.
+In Splunk Enterprise we define modular inputs in a file named `README/inputs.conf.spec`.
-Files with the extension `.conf.spec` tell Splunk how to parse and validate `.conf` files.
-They layer just like Splunk's conf files do.
-In this case, we are defining a new type of input, which we will then specify in `inputs.conf`.
+Files with the extension `.conf.spec` tell Splunk Enterprise how to parse and validate `.conf` files.
+They <<RBC: What's the pronoun antecedent here?
+External conf files?
+Mod inputs?
+Or?>> layer just like Splunk Enterprise's conf files do.
+In this case, we are defining a new type of input that we will specify in `inputs.conf`.

 Our configuration looks like this: